LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

-From above code, we realized the program will be loaded into `ph.vaddr`, actually `ph` means "ProgramHeader", which is also ELF format, therefore, to find the real entry point, we have to check the [linker script](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/user/src/ld/user.ld#L7) of user program:
+From the above code, we realized the program will be loaded into `ph.vaddr`, actually `ph` means "ProgramHeader", which is also ELF format, therefore, to find the real entry point, we have to check the [linker script](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/user/src/ld/user.ld#L7) of user program:

 ```ld
 // user/src/ld/user.ld